 Displaying their high resilience, residents of Beita employ and turn the same Israeli suppression tools into tools of reinforcement.
-For example, Nayef Abdel Hafeez Hamayel, 47, resident of Beita, continues to participate in protests at Jabal Sbeih, despite difficulty walking, due to a sustained injury with a live bullet in the right knee on 23 July 2021.165 When Al-Haq team met with Nayef in February 2022, Nayef was using and relying on a cane to walk.
-Notably, the tip point of his cane is made of the rubber of the rubber-coated metal bullets fired at protesters at Jabal Sbeih by the IOF since May 2021.
+For example, Nayef Abdel Hafeez Hamayel, 47, resident of Beita, continues to participate in protests at Jabal Sbeih, despite difficulty walking, due to a sustained injury with a live bullet in the right knee on 23 July 2021.
+When the Al-Haq team met with Nayef in February 2022, Nayef was relying on a cane to walk.
+Notably, the tip of his cane is made of the rubber from the rubber-coated metal bullets fired at the protesters at Jabal Sbeih by the IOF since May 2021.